-If the tang of the ocean in the air gets too tempting you can board a boat for a daytime tour from the water or a sunset cruise.
-I guess you could do that if you're only in Savannah for a day, but it wouldn't be the best way to see the city.
+If the tang of the ocean in the air gets too tempting, you can board a boat for a daytime tour from the water or a sunset cruise.
+I guess you could do that if you're only in Savannah for a day, but it wouldn't be the best way to see the squares.

 The other half of Savannah's historic district